-Ideally you need to stop smoking when you are going through the egg donation process because smoking can interfere with fertilisation.
-If you smoke, nicotine collects in the follicular fluid, that bathes the egg, so the egg wall gets thicker to protect itself against the toxins, making it hard for the sperm to penetrate the wall to fertilise the egg.
-It takes about 3 months for nicotine to leave your body so even if you have changed to electronic cigarettes don’t forget that these still contain nicotine.
+The short answer is yes.
+When you smoke, nicotine collects in the follicular fluid that bathes the egg.
+As a result, the egg wall gets thicker to protect itself against the toxins, making it hard for the sperm to penetrate the wall to fertilise the egg.

 In other words, the toxins in cigarette smoke and electronic cigarettes can jeopardise the quality of eggs and as a consequence decrease the success rate of fertilisation, which is so important to the woman or couple you would be matched with.

 Yes, as electronic cigarettes still contain nicotine.

 Yes, you would be able to donate eggs if you were willing to quit completely for around 6 months.
 This is the amount of time smoke-free that clinics require.
 If you were to stop today, we’d need 3 months without smoking before we could begin the process, and then it takes approximately another 3 to take you to the point of egg collection.

 We do ask that only donors that are really serious about stopping to smoke continue their journey to becoming a donor.
 Recipients have often struggled to conceive for years, and it’s really important to give them the very best chance for a baby.
 There is nothing worse than going through the donation process only to find that eggs have not fertilised at the end of all your hard work.